Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The biggest advantage of Krka?
 Swimming!
 You can actually swim in the lakes at Krka, which is strictly forbidden at Plitvice.
 (Though they do keep you from swimming under the waterfalls themselves.)

 After you’ve spent time swimming and lying in the sun, take time to explore the trails.
-I love how you can get photos devoid of other people without showing up at 6:00 AM.
+I love how you can get photos devoid of other people without having to show up at 6:00 AM.
 Good luck doing that at Plitvice!

-There’s a basic trail loop that takes you past the main swimming area and takes about 40 minutes if you walk brusquely; longer if you linger.
+There’s a basic trail loop that takes you past the main swimming area and takes about 40 minutes if you walk at a decent pace; longer if you linger.
 If you’ve got more time, there are lots of different trails throughout the park.

 I remarked in my Plitvice post that you need quality footwear for the slippery, uneven pathways; this happily isn’t the case in Krka, as the trails are wider and flatter.
 You’ll be fine in flip-flops.